danielparks/danielparks-zsh-theme/README.md

 # Daniel’s ZSH theme

 This is a simple two line (well, three if you count the blank) prompt for ZSH.
-It is fast allows for plenty of space for commands.
-Additionally, it is easy to copy and paste.
+It is fast, allows for plenty of space to type commands, and looks good when copied and pasted.

-For speed, it uses [git-status-vars][] if available.
+If [git-status-vars][] is available, it will use it to get better information about git repos, as well as a slight edge in speed.
 It will warn you if it is not present, but that can be disabled with an environment variable.

 <img src="screenshot.png" width="525" height="484" alt="" />